dakuglin/front-end-study-guide/README.md

 * Data Types

+////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
+## Features_of_TypeScript
+* Object-oriented language
+* JavaScript is TypeScript
+* DOM Manipulation
+* TypeScript is just JavaScript

+////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
-## react
+## React

 What is react -
+* Front-end JavaScript library used for building component based user interfaces
+* Components allow for reusable code
-* Front-end JavaScript libaray developed by Facebook
+* Created by developers at Facebook

-* Component based which helps build resuable UI components
+How does react work -
+* React works by creating a virtual DOM
+* When state changes in a component, react identifies what has changed in the virtual DOM, next react updates the DOM with the changes

+What is virtual DOM -
+* Memory representation of the real DOM
+* Step that happens between the render function being called and the displaying of elements on the screen
+* Entire process is called reconciliation

+What are props in React -
+* Props are inputs to a react component
+* Props contain data that is passed from a parent component to a child component

+Advantages of using React -
+* Increased performance with virtual DOM
+* JSX makes code easy to read and write
+* Renders on both client and server side
+* Easy to integrate with other frameworks

+React Comments -
+*  {/* single-line comments */}

+React Inline Styles -
+* <div style={{ height: 10 }}>

+Class Component vs. Functional Component -
+* Class components allow you to use local state and lifecycle hooks
+* Functional components are stateless components

+Where in react component should you make a axios request -
+* 'componentDidMount' is where axios requests should be made
+* This is executed when the component "mounts" or is added to the DOM for the first time

+State -
+* State is a data structure that starts

+State Hooks -
+* Allow you to use state without a class component

+////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
-## features_of_react
+## Features_of_React

 JSX -
-* Syntax extension of JavaScript.
+* Syntax extension of JavaScript
-* Used with react to describe what the user interface (UI) should look like.
+* Used with react to describe what the user interface (UI) should look like
-* Allows us to write HTML in files that contain JavaScript code.
+* Allows us to write HTML in files that contain JavaScript code

 Components -
-* Building blocks of react applications.
-Independent and reusalbe parts of code that can be process separately.
-Applications normally contain many different components.
+* Building blocks of react applications
+* Independent and reusalbe parts of code that can be process separately

 Virtual DOM -
-  *
+ * React creates a virtual DOM
+ * Virtual DOM is abstraction of the HTML DOM
+ * React creates a simplified copy of the HTML DOM
+ * No large difference between regualr DOM and virtual DOM
+    * This is why JSX looks almost like pure HTML

 One-way-data-binding -
-*
+* Follows unidirectional data flow or data binding

 High performance -
 * React updates components that have changed, as opposed to updating all components.
-This makes for faster and efficient web applications.
+This makes for faster and efficient web applications